-Tangerine Telecom’s coverage extends to every state and territory, and they can provide NBN broadband service for both Fixed Wireless NBN and Fixed Wire NBN around Australia.
+Tangerine Telecom’s coverage extends to every state and territory, they can provide NBN broadband service for both Fixed Wireless NBN and Fixed Wire NBN around Australia, and they offer a $15 discount for the first 6 months on all speed tiers.
 As the NBN is Multi Technology Mix (or MTM), it means that it has multiple different NBN connection types made up of different technologies.
 Some of these technologies work a bit better than others, which means not all NBN connections are equal.
 Regrettably, customers are unable to choose what NBN connection type is assigned to their home, which means some people are saddled with a “slower” kind of NBN connection.
 However, often a lesser NBN connection type can be countered with a fast NBN plan that has an ample amount of data - which is where Tangerine Telecom shines.
 So if you’re after a good NBN plan for a Fixed Wireless, Fibre to the Node (FTTN), Fibre to the Curb (FTTC), Fibre to the Premises (FTTP) or Hybrid Fibre Coaxial (HFC) connection, you should definitely compare Tangerine Telecom’s NBN plans to see if they’re the right broadband provider for you and your NBN connection type.

 The NBN (or National Broadband Network) is a countrywide upgrade to Australia’s internet infrastructure that is still under construction.
 Built and maintained by a government enterprise called the NBN Co, the NBN acts as a wholesale provider to internet service providers (or ISPs, for short) and phone companies, such as Tangerine Telecom.
 As the NBN is still in the midst of being rolled out, not every residency in Australia currently has an active NBN service.
 If you’re unsure if your home is NBN ready, you can enter your address into our NBN rollout map.
 Alternatively, you can enter your postcode or suburb here and click “Compare Now” or you can give one of Compare Broadband’s internet experts a call on 1300 106 571 for a free broadband consultation.